 Based on the assumptions outlined above, the estimated annual therm savings targets for the Washington Residential and Commercial/Industrial programs are shown in Table 6-6 on the following page.
 The figures shown for the residential and commercial sector represent Cascade’s best case or “stretch” scenario for annual therm savings targets for the planning horizon.

 Table 6-6 also offers adjustments to reflect more realistic annual achievements for its Low Income Weatherization program which is experiencing significant reductions to State and Federal funding levels.
-The funding provided through federal funds such as WAP and ARRA have traditionally provided the foundational dollars necessary to perform the whole-home and health and safety measure needed before natural gas-focused energy upgrades can be installed.
+The funding provided through federal funds such as WAP and ARRA have traditionally provided the foundational dollars necessary to perform the whole-home and health and safety measures needed before natural gas-focused energy upgrades can be installed.
 While Cascade will continue to aggressively partner with the Community Action Agencies in Cascade’s service territory, both the Company and its Weatherization partners recognize the challenge of leveraging utility rebate dollars earmarked exclusively for acquiring therm savings associated with a list of prescriptive energy improvements.
 Such challenges can be mitigated, but it is unlikely annual targets beyond the 30-35k range will be realistic until such time that the Agencies have access once more to a greater level of dollars for administration and repairs.
 Such monies will likely be found through non-utility sources.

 Conservation Summary